 65-70 degrees is the ideal temperature to grow your herbs.
 Some herbs will require a dormant period where the temperature is 60-65 degrees.

 You have a few methods for harvesting your herbs; most methods can be used for all herbs, but be sure to check out some different specifics in the harvesting section for each.

-One method is to hand the sprigs in a dark, warm and well-ventilated area when drying herbs.
-You can also dry leaves on a tray; this should take roughly a day, but be sure to check before moving onto the next step.
+ne method is to hand the sprigs in a dark, warm and well-ventilated area when drying herbs.
+You can also dry leaves on a tray; this should take roughly a day, but be sure to check before moving on to the next step.

 Once these are thoroughly dried, store them in an airtight container or bag, crushing before use.
 If completed under suitable conditions, most herbs can retain flavour for two years.